aussievision

 The 10 highest scoring Eurovision songs

-In the lead up to the 2023 contest in Liverpool, let's take a look at the current highest scoring Eurovision songs of all time.
+In the lead-up to the 2024 contest in Malmö, let's take a look at the current highest-scoring Eurovision songs of all time.

-This isn’t just a list of winners, a few runners up, including one Australian entry are also featured.
+This list doesn't just feature winners, a few runner-ups, including one Australian entry, also appear.

 Selected through national final ‘Eurovision France, c’est vous qui décidez!’, Barbara Pravi represented France at the Eurovision Song Contest in Rotterdam in 2021 with the song ‘Voilà’.
 The entry received twelve sets of twelve points (eight sets from the jury vote and four sets from the televote).